Late 1970s

 January 1978, The Netherlands

 'The American keyboard lion of Cuban descent, Jorge Bolet, is giving a whole series of concerts in our country these days.
-He will perform with the Utrecht Symphony Orchestra under Willem van Otterloo tonight in the Amsterdam Concertgebouw in the series The Romantic Piano Concerto (César Franck's Symphonic Variations - almost sold out.
+He will perform with the Utrecht Symphony Orchestra under Willem van Otterloo tonight 27th in the Amsterdam Concertgebouw in the series The Romantic Piano Concerto (César Franck's Symphonic Variations - almost sold out) - he had performed on Thursday 26 in Tivoli/Vredenburg, Utrecht.
 The recitals in Arnhem (January 30), Groningen (31) and De Bilt of all places on February 2 offer a better chance of getting a ticket.
 Bolet then plays Etudes by Godowsky.
 Beethoven's Appassionata, Rachmaninoff's Variations on a Theme by Chopin and Liszt's Dante Fantasy.
-The daily food for keyboard lions.'
+The daily food of keyboard lions.'

 Of the Franck, De Telegraaf said: 'The interaction between soloist and orchestra in their alternating domination of the musical discourse was fascinating in this interpretation.'